 Yes the majority of them are except the ones without any thread.

 The direction is usually printed on the sidewall with a small arrow.
 Have a good look at them otherwise you might miss it.

 Alternatively, the direction of how the threads are printed will also give you an indication of the directions.

-5. Which road bike tire width should I use?
+7. What tire width should I use?

 Here’s how to determine them.